George W. Bush’s Iraq war began in March of 2003, and this comic was published some time in April.

 I wanted to create a seamless metapanel with an overlaid text narrative.
 I didn’t want any overt gutters or visual stops.
 I’m pretty sure I wrote the text as stream of consciousness, then tossed it down in a giant Photoshop file and began to intersperse images.

-It’s also seems like I was still enamored with the idea of reconciling traditional media and digital, hence the classical artwork with a processes sheen to them.
+It’s also seems like I was still enamored with the idea of reconciling traditional media and digital, hence the classical artwork with a processed sheen to them.